hpcc-systems/HPCC-Platform/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This change is a bug fix (non-breaking change which fixes an issue).
 - [ ] This change is a new feature (non-breaking change which adds functionality).
 - [ ] This change is a breaking change (fix or feature that will cause existing behavior to change).
+- [ ] This change alters the query API (existing queries will have to be recompiled)

 ## Checklist:
 - [ ] My code follows the code style of this project.